AxonIQ/reference-guide/axon-server/administration/tagging.md

 ## Enabling tagging <a id="enabling-tagging"></a>

-To enable tagging you must configure both the client and server.‌
+To enable tagging you must configure both the client and server.

 ### Axon Server <a id="axon-server"></a>